 Solution #4: Run Windows Update Troubleshooter

 Microsoft has revamped the troubleshooters, and now they are more powerful than ever.
-That said, you can make use of in-built Windows Update troubleshooter in Windows 10 to fix all common update related issues like this.
-The best part of this redecoration is you can find it in the Windows 10 Settings panel.
+That said, you can make use of in-built Windows Update troubleshooter on Windows 11 or on Windows 10 to fix all common update related issues like this.
+The best part of this redecoration is you can find it in the Windows 11/10 Settings panel.

 Therefore, do follow the following steps to run Windows Update Troubleshooter-

 - Press Win + I to open Windows Settings.